HITS-AIN/GPCC.jl/README.md

 getprobabilities(out)
 ```

-## 🔵 Example using a real dataset on multiple cores
+## 🔵 Example using a real dataset on multiple cores (THIS WILL BE MOVED TO THE PAPER RELATED PACKAGE)

 The above example can be easily be parallelised, i.e. we can try out the candidate delays in parallel.
 We need to start julia with multiple processes e.g. "julia -p 16" starts Julia with 16 workers.